ljesparis/l-string/README.md

 Version 1.0.28.
 ---------------
-	- new function added add2TagAttr.
+	- new function added it, add2TagAttr.
 	- new variable declaration style, added it.
 	- new examples added.